 Protective floor coverings are also offered, or you can opt for an anti-slip floor with built-in fixing rails, with anchor points every 25mm.
 Side wall anchor rails, movable partitions and a telescopic blocking bar system are offered for improved load retention.

 All Movano vans have a full-height steel bulkhead.
 Vauxhall offers double-cab models on the L2Hs and L3H2 front-drive chassis, or the L3H2 rear-drive model.
 The double cab has four individual rear seats and a bulkhead, providing safe transport for up to seven people and a secure storage area in the rear.

 For greater versatility, there are also Combi versions with second and third rows of seating for three, providing six or nine-seat layouts, with the ability to remove seating when greater load space is required.
 If additional load carrying capability is needed, there are roof bars and roof tray racks on offer, with a rear-door steel ladder available, allowing up to 200kg to be carried on the roof.

 A heavy-duty towing hook can also be factory supplied.
-Vauxhall also offers a range of conversions based on the Movano chassis, including single and double-cab tippers and dropsides, and a box van.
+Vauxhall also offers a range of conversions based on the Movano chassis.
 These core conversions carry the same three-year/100,000-mile warranty as the standard panel van.